LukasStruppek/Automatic-sentiment-analysis-of-Fed-and-ECB-protocols/README.md

-# Textual-analysis-of-ECB-and-Fed-protocols
-Automatic sentiment analysis of Fed protocols
+# Automatic sentiment analysis of Fed and ECB protocols

 In this project a machine learning approach is implemented and applied for analyzing meeting minutes of the [Federal Open Market Committee (FOMC)](https://www.federalreserve.gov/monetarypolicy/fomc.htm), as well